PlayResponsible/roblox-gambling/README.md

 - **Set Personal Limits:** Establish a budget for your Robux and stick to it.
 - **Time Management:** Limit your gaming sessions to prevent excessive play.
-- **Stay Informed:** Understand the risks, odds, and mechanics involved in each game.
+- **Stay Informed:** Understand each game's risks, odds, and mechanics.
 - **Seek Support:** If you notice signs of compulsive behavior, consider seeking professional help.

 ## Conclusion
 Roblox Gambling and Roblox Gambling Sites represent a controversial facet of the Roblox ecosystem.
 While they offer unique entertainment opportunities through chance-based mechanics and promotional bonuses, they are often unregulated and carry significant risks—especially for minors.
 Always prioritize your safety and well-being.
-Stay informed, play responsibly, and remember that engaging with these sites is not endorsed by Roblox Corporation.
+Stay informed, play responsibly, and remember that Roblox Corporation does not endorse engaging with these sites.